 My name is Stephan Grimmelikhuijsen, associate professor at the Utrecht University School of Governance.
 I am a public administration scholar doing scientifically rigorous research with an aim to make public organizations work better.

-My research looks at how information influences citizens’ views of public organizations.
-In a time of seemingly raging citizen distrust of government, the ultimate question to me is “can public organizations increase trust by providing them with better information?”
-A systemic overview of the literature on this topic shows evidence is mixed.
+In a time of seemingly raging citizen distrust of government, the ultimate question to me is “can public organizations increase trust by providing them with better information and being more transparent?”
+A collection of my publications on this theme can be found here.

 How can we use insights and methods from other disciplines to improve our understanding of the public sector?

 Together with colleagues I co-authored this piece on behavioral public administration (open access).
-We describe behavioral public administration as the interdisciplinary analysis of public administration from the micro-level perspective of individual behavior and attitudes by drawing on recent advances in our understanding of the underlying psychology and behavior of individuals and groups.
+We describe behavioral public administration as the interdisciplinary analysis of public administration by drawing on recent advances in our understanding of the underlying psychology and behavior of individuals and groups.
+Publications are found here.